taufanAli65/social-media-todo-api/README.md

 ### Authentication

 - `POST /auth/register`: Register a new user
-- `POST /auth/login`: Login an admin user
+- `POST /auth/login`: Login an admin/user
 - `DELETE /auth/delete/:userID`: Delete a user (admin only)

 ### Content

-- `GET /content`: Get all contents (admin only)
-- `GET /content`: Get all contents managed or assigned to the user (for user)
+- `GET /content`: Get all contents (admin only) and get all contents managed or assigned to the user (for user)
 - `POST /content`: Add new content (admin only)
-- `POST /assign/:contentID/:userID`: Assign user to manage content (admin only)
+- `POST /content/assign`: Assign user to manage content (admin only)

+### On Development

+#### Content

+- `GET /content/:userID`: Get all contents managed or assigned to the user
+- `GET /content/:status`: Get all contents, sort by status (done, on-progress, assigned, unassigned)
+- `GET /content/:userID/:status`: Get all contents managed or assigned to the user, sort by status (done, on-progress, assigned)
+- `GET /content/due`: Get all contents that already due
+- `GET /content/:contentID`: Get spesific content
+- `GET /content/filter`: Get filtered content
+- `PUT /content/`: Update content status (asigned user only)
+- `PUT /content/assign`: Re-assign user to manage content (admin only)
+- `DELETE /content/:contentID`: Delete content (admin only)

 ## Running Tests